atthecodeface/atcf_hardware_bbc_grip/README.md

 ### Get and build CDL tools

-The CDL tools grip repository, which is a github repo.
+Get and build the CDL tools grip repository (which is a github repo).
 It does not contain the source for any tools - it is a grip repository whose git subrepositories provide the tools or mechanisms for building the tools.

 ```
 cd <where_to_put_stuff>